Paul Rickard

 PRINTMAKER PROFILE

+I was initially attracted to printmaking by its graphic feel and the technical nature of the processes involved.
+Whilst this technicality might seem at odds with creativity, I have found that the medium offers almost infinite scope for artistic expression.
 The starting point for a print is usually one of my own photographs.
 Using a variety of manual and automatic processes, together with compositional sketches, I abstract and manipulate them to achieve a working image which is then transferred to the lino by drawing or tracing.
 Whilst this may sound like a planned and rigid process it is actually remarkably fluid in nature and frequently benefits from unintended effects.

 Winner of the Air Arts Award (2020)